TruSat/trusat-learn/docs/guide.md

 ---

 ## The basics
-A set of lessons to introduce you to the process
+A set of lessons to introduce you to the process of satellite tracking:

 <div class="panel-set panel-set--marquee">
     <a href="intro-level-1" class="panel">